BRUCE FREEMAN RAIL TRAIL:

 Difficulty: Easy.
 Flat, paved rail trail.

 The Bruce Freeman Rail Trail is being built along the former rail bed of the New Haven Railroad Farmington & Lowell Line.
 It passed through the communities of Lowell, Chelmsford, Westford, Carlisle, Acton, Concord, Sudbury, and Framingham.
-Currently the trail travels south from Lowell, through Chelmsford, Westford, Carlisle into Acton.
-Future plans call for continuing the trail north into Lowell and connecting into the CONCORD RIVER GREENWAY .
-The next phases for construction will take place in Acton and Concord.
+Currently the trail travels south from Lowell, through Chelmsford, Westford, Acton, & Concord.
+Currently, in 2023, the next section south through Sudbury is under construction.
+Future plans call for continuing the trail south through Framingham.
+In Lowell, the Connector Trail is currently under construction in 2022 and will extend the Bruce Freeman Rail Trail north underneath the Lowell Connector and eventually to the Concord River Greenway.
+See; CONCORD RIVER GREENWAY .
 For more information visit; BRUCE FREEMAN RAIL TRAIL .
 The Bruce Freeman Rail Trail will also be a link in the regional 200-mile BAY CIRCUIT TRAIL .

-Starting from the Lowell/Chelmsford town line at Cross Point;
+Starting from the Lowell/Chelmsford town line at Cross Point [Northern section]:

 Note; Future plans call for continuing the trail north through Lowell.
 You'll notice the Mile Markers are marked as starting from this future extension 1.6 miles north.